nikku/wuffle/docs/SETUP.md

 Column mappings enable [automatic card movement](./AUTOMATIC_CARD_MOVEMENT.md) across the board as you develop.

+### Column Ordering

+Per default issues in a column will be ordered _last in, first out_.
+This means that, unless they are explicitly sorted into a column, new issues are added on top of existing ones in a column.

+To change this to _first in, first out_ mark a column as `fifo`.
+New items will now end up at the bottom of a column.
+Useful, i.e. for review columns.

-### Issue Links and Automatic Sorting
+### Issue Links and Semantic Sorting

-Board columns can sorted automatically, based on [sematic issue links](./ISSUE_LINKS.md).
-Enable this feature for individual columns by marking them as `sorting`.
+In addition to [default ordering](#column-ordering) board columns can be sorted based on [semantic issue links](./ISSUE_LINKS.md).
+Enable this feature for a column by marking it as `sorting`.

 ## Run in Production